 Importance of the Office

-Decisions made by the Committee include selecting methods of nominations for candidates, guiding the direction of the RPV, fundraising, hearing and ruling on appeals from local committees, and providing the tools and resources local committees need to be successful (databases, victory offices and field staff, handbooks, training).
+Decisions made by the Committee include selecting methods of nominations for statewide candidates, guiding the direction of the RPV, fundraising, and helping local committees have the tools and resources necessary to be successful (databases, victory offices and field staff, handbooks, training).

 1) Methods of Nomination